 First of all, don’t panic.
-For most babies, eating poop, or other non-food items is just part of natural and developmentally appropriate exploration.
+For most babies, eating poop or other non-food items is part of natural and developmentally appropriate exploration.
 The lips, tongue, and face have the most nerve receptors in the body, after all.
-All a kid needs to do to get information about something is shove it in their pie hole, and even some scientists still consider tasting as a valid form of inquiry.
+All a kid needs to do to get information about something is shove it in their pie hole, and some scientists even consider tasting a valid form of inquiry.